 Okay.
-So now we understand what an NFT is, but, why on earth do we need one?
+So now we understand what a Non-fungible token is, but, why on earth do we need one?
 Does it have any business applications?

 For example, the digital artist, Mike Winkelmann a.k.a Beeple created a series of NFTs for his digital artworks.
 Last October, he sold the first series of NFTs priced at $66,666.66 each.
 And recently, one of the NFTs that originally sold for $66,666.66 was resold to a digital asset investor in Singapore for $6.6 million.

 Here, the artist’s work, named ‘Everyday – The First 5000 Days’ was linked to an NFT.
 The ownership of the artwork was transferred to a buyer for $66,666.66.
 Then the buyer transferred the ownership to a new buyer for $69 Million.
 As long as the ownership of the specific digital art is properly defined and auditable, fraudsters can’t replicate the artwork and sell it illegally.